-The top ten beaches in Puerto Rico for 2019 are in no particular order…they’re all amazing in different ways…and that’s the reason you may fall in love with Puerto Rico.
+Best beaches are in no particular order…they’re all amazing in different ways…and that’s the reason you may fall in love with Puerto Rico.
 Many destinations in the Caribbean have beaches with clear turquoise water and white sand…but very few places offer such a diverse selection of beaches in one destination.
 We’ve added a map below to help you locate these great beaches.

 San Juan is the most tourist ready destination in Puerto Rico, you can rent a car and take a variety of day trips from there or split your vacation and stay on the west coast to explore some of the best beaches on our list.
-Rincon, one of the most tourist friendly towns on the west coast of Puerto Rico, from there you can explore a ton of great beaches along the west.
+Rincon, one of the most tourist-friendly towns on the west coast of the island offers a good variety of hotels, small inns, and vacation rentals, this beach town is a great central point to enjoy the beaches of the west.

 + Isla Verde Beach - Carolina, Puerto Rico